rossibarra/2015-shell-genomics/README.rst

 to see whether items in a directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file.

-So, we can see that we have several files, directories and a program.
-Great!

 Command line options
 ~~~~~~~~~~~~~~~~~~~~